Solution Focused approaches to creating the future you want.

-You can keep a journal, or simply jot things in your phone notes.
-By reviewing these from time to time you will see your progress and that will keep you motivated and positive.
+By reviewing your journal or notes from time to time you will see your progress and that will keep you motivated and positive.

 Step by step; day by day; week by week; month by month, you will find yourself pulled forward towards your compelling, exciting, comforting or challenging vision of the future.
 You will change your mindset and find yourself more positive, more motivated and happier.

 However, if you find you are struggling to make progress on your own, it might be time to seek some professional support.

 There are many different paths you might choose to help you develop a positive mindset, and realise your hopes and goals including coaching and neuroscience-linguistic programming or NLP.

 What’s holding you back?